 I am reading some of Richard Rorty’s work this summer.
 I was moved to do this by a critically paper that examined his political program.
 The paper, by Joshua Forstenzer, is titled, “Something Has Cracked: Post-truth Politics and Richard Rorty’s Postmodernist Bourgeois Liberalism.”
 The paper in available online from the Harvard Kennedy School Ash Center’s occasional papers.
-The title comes from an extract from Rorty’s 1998 book, Achieving Our Country, Forstenzer uses as a prefatory note.
+The title comes from an extract from Rorty’s 1998 book, Achieving Our Country, Forstenzer includes as a prefatory note.
 I have filled out the quote (underlined) to reflect the full impact of the original.

 Edward Luttwak for example, has suggested the fascism may be the American future.
 The point of his book, The Endangered American Dream is that members of labor unions, and unorganized unskilled workers, will sooner or later realize that their government is not even trying to prevent wages from sinking or to prevent jobs from being exported.
 Around the same time, they will realize that suburban white-collar workers—themselves desperately afraid of being downsized—are not going to let themselves be taxed to provide social benefits for anyone else.